-Invariably each summer the boats return to Cornwall to sail on the Fowey, Fal and Helford Rivers and attend Fowey Classics.
+Invariably each summer the boats return to Cornwall, sailing on the Fowey, Fal or Helford Rivers and attend Fowey Classics.
 The small fleet of dinghies invariably attract attention, the sight of varnished dinghies cannot help but draw inquiring and admiring comments.

 By coincidence, rather than any specific ruling each of the boats has adopted the same colour scheme – varnished topsides with cream coloured paint below the waterline.
 This now makes telling them apart somewhat difficult when drawn up on the beach together!
-Although Swallow was the odd one out, having had a painted interior.
-She has now joined the rest of the fleet following her 2019/20 winter refit, all traces of paint removed.
+Although Swallow was the odd one out, having at some stage had the interior painted.
+Following her 2019/20 winter refit, all traces of paint have since been removed.

 The original sails were white cotton, however the class has now adopted cream coloured (champagne) sails throughout, with the panels cut to half width, reflecting the narrower panels of the old original sails.

 In todays world of modern performance dinghies we are fortunate to retain our indigenous one design class.
-So many others have disappeared, had Whimbrel not survived then a similar fate would have faced the AODs.
+So many classes have disappeared, had Whimbrel not survived then a similar fate would have faced the AODs.
 The resurgence of the class came with the building of Shearwater in 2000; some 35 years after the last AOD to be built in the 1960s.
 Her building inspired other local sailors to take that step and with the restoration of two other original boats, the class re-established itself.
-The AODCA is aware of only three original boats – No.s 1, 6 & 8, (all sailing at Axmouth), should there be any other survivors unknown to us then we would dearly like to hear of them.
+The AODCA is aware of only three original boats – No.s 1, 6 & 8, (No.1 still sailing at Axmouth & No.6 sailing from RSYC Beaulieu), should there be any other survivors unknown to us, we would dearly like to hear of them.

 Axe One Design Class Association.